PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ## Units
 Power Grid Model uses SI units (e.g. "W" for Watts), but source data may be supplied in different units (e.g. "MW" for Mega Watts).
-Iff units are supplied in the tabular data, the pandas DataFrame storing the data is expected to have `MultiIndexes` for the columns.
+If units are supplied in the tabular data, the pandas DataFrame storing the data is expected to have `MultiIndexes` for the columns.
 For our application, a `MultiIndex` can be interpreted as a tuple; the first element is the column name, the second element is the column unit.
 For example: `("C0", "µF")`.